23233/simple_admin/README.md

 ## model custom tags (sp) now support
 * autogen  -> mark columns is code auto generate not handle
+* lineTo -> if custom action , default value use this define for select row

 ## todo features